-- When we try to explain to people who are not poor what it is like to try to start to work when you are receiving social assistance, they ask "Why don't they work?
-Why don't they bootstrap themselves up? - We try to explain the problem in terms of an overstuffed overhead closet shelf. - We have all been there.
-We start with some Knick Knacks, then a scarf, some mittens, some gloves, then a box of something and a bag of something else.
+- When asked to explain to people who are not poor and what it is like to try to start to work when you are receiving social assistance, they ask "Why don't they work?
+Why don't they bootstrap themselves up? - We explain the problem in terms of an overstuffed overhead closet shelf.
+We have all been there.
+We start with some Knick knacks, then a scarf, some mittens, some gloves, then a box of something and a bag of something else.
 Finally, the closet shelf is jammed full.
-Then we need something from off the shelf.
+Then we need something from off the shelf. - When we try to carefully (gingerly) pull something down from the shelf, what happens?
+Most of the contents of the shelf come crashing down on your head and you spend the next period of time finding the desired item and sorting through the bags, boxes and items before you put them back on the shelf. - This is how we have come to see social assistance recipients in Ontario when they go back to work.
+Almost none of the following happens to people who are not receiving social assistance: - Their income goes down. - Their rents go up (if they live in subsidized housing) - Their reporting requirements become onerous and many get suspended from assistance even when they get the paperwork in on time